MuskanSinhaPi/F1-race-reactive-lighting/README.md

 | External 5V | 5V |

 Important:
-- Use a 1000µF capacitor across 5V and GND at the LED strip.
+- Use a 1000µF capacitor across 5V and GND at the LED strip (in parallel)
+- For maximum effectiveness, the capacitor should be placed:
+        -As close as possible to the input connectors of the LED strip, and across the power rails, specifically connecting the positive terminal to the 5V+ line and the negative terminal to the Ground line.
+This placement helps neutralize "ringing" or voltage spikes that can travel down long power lines before they reach the sensitive electronics inside the pixels.
 - The external 5V supply must share ground with the NodeMCU.
+-  Don't power the NodeMCU through VIN from the same 5V supply.
+VIN goes through the onboard voltage regulator and can cause instability with a high-current LED strip on the same rail.
+Power the NodeMCU separately via USB only.
+The 5V from PSU should go directly to the LED strip and capacitor only — not touch the NodeMCU at all.

 ---